 COVID-19 and the Courts: What You Need to Know

 Across the globe, courts have rapidly adapted their practices and procedures in response to the COVID-19 pandemic.
 While they began resuming activities and easing restrictions over the summer and early fall, many courts are now reintroducing restrictions as various regions experience a second wave of infections.
 In most jurisdictions, hearings that were adjourned have now been resumed; limitation periods that were previously suspended have restarted; and procedures and timelines for filings have continued on an amended basis.
 However, the courts have modified their normal operations substantially, and continue to update and adjust them on an ongoing basis.
 We have summarized below the need-to-know information about civil proceedings in a number of courts and tribunals in Ontario and Québec, as well as the Federal Courts and the Supreme Court of Canada.
 We will continue to monitor and update our clients and community members on applicable practices as events unfold.

 Ontario Superior Court of Justice

-- Courthouses will restrict the number of people who may be in the courthouse.
+- The Court will remain open during the provincial lockdown, but all Superior Court of Justice courtrooms will be subject to a 10-person capacity limit.
 Litigants are asked to arrive at least 30 minutes early due to extra screening requirements.

 - unopposed motions and applications;